alanv72/Chinese-Diesel-Heater-Advanaced-Thermostat-Temperature-Controller/README.md

 Fixed accumulators load on boot.
 Changed backend to all use UTC (no offset) with epochtime and updated frontend to apply offset based on client TZ for Date/Time.
 The chart data is displayed with realtive times thru serialize functions so no updates needed.
 Other minor fixes to html and js.
+Amps are calculated based on measure current from each fan, heater controller, glowplug, and heater fan.

 ![image](https://github.com/user-attachments/assets/d5e68c90-9f49-4518-9fbf-b4ddad9fa451)
 ![image](https://github.com/user-attachments/assets/f348b02c-d7fc-4913-bda0-565018380bb6)